Rishi-Bidani/youtube-download/README.md

 # YOUTBE DOWNLOADER

-This is a simple python program to download videos from youtube\s\s
+This is a simple python program to download videos from youtube